-The change in the carrying value of goodwill for the six months ended June 30, 2014 by our reportable segments, which are also our reporting units, is as follows (in thousands):
+The change in the carrying value of goodwill for the six months ended June 30, 2015, all attributable to our Clear Aligner reporting unit, is as follows (in thousands):

-Clear Aligner
+Cle ear Aligner

-Balance as of December 31, 2013 \$ 61,623
+Balance as of December 31, 2014 \$ 61,369

-Adjustments 184
+Adjustments (166)

-Balance as of June 30, 2014 \$ 61,807
+Balance as of June 30, 2015 \$ 61,203

-&lt;sup>1 The adjustments to goodwill during the six months ended June 30, 2014 were due to foreign currency translation.
+The adjustments to goodwill during the six months ended June 30, 2015 were due to foreign currency translation.

-The goodwill balance is entirely attributable to our Clear Aligner reporting unit.
-During the fourth quarter of fiscal 2013, we performed the annual goodwill impairment testing and found no impairment events as the fair value of our Clear Aligner reporting unit was significantly in excess of the carrying value.
+During the fourth quarter of fiscal 2014, we performed the annual goodwill impairment testing and found no impairment events as the fair value of our Clear Aligner reporting unit was significantly in excess of the carrying value.